3.5.1. Import Images

 Note: It is strongly recommended that a validated database backup be created, before any potentially unsafe, mass operations, are performed!

-Image names - All images should be located on your local PC, in one folder, (do not use subfolders).
-For example: imagename1.jpg
+Image names - all images must be located on your local PC, in one folder, (do not use subfolders).
+Example: imagename1.jpg

-If multiple images are to be imported into an image gallery, for one product sku, specify all of the images within one field, using the comma (,) as a delimiting separator.
+To import multiple images for one product SKU, specify Image names/URLs in one field using the comma (,) as a delimiter.

-Be sure to validate that all images have the correct size, and that the names are correct, for all products.
+Validate that all images have the correct size and that the names are correct for all products.

 "Clear Image Gallery" allows you to clear the current Image Gallery for the Products that you are updating

 "Delete images from FTP".
 If this option is selected, the Product Images will be erased from your FTP directory, during the Import process

 "Generate new image name if image already exists".
 A new image file will be created, instead of replacing the existing one if the uploading file name already exists in the destination directory.

 "Local directory with images".
 Specify the local directory containing images that you would like to import (use only if you have validated image names in your .csv file, and images exist in a designated folder on your local PC.